 This was one of my favorite places in Ubud, simply because it gave me brief respite from the crowds of tourists that flock to Ubud in July.

-Here’s me saying hello to the aliens.
+Here’s me standing in a rice paddy field and saying hello to aliens.
 Campuhan Ridge Walk is a great place to fly your drone.
+I went on my own but if you’d like to go on a guided walking tour, then you can book one through Get Your Guide.

 Ren’s a great cook so we try to make time for one cooking class on every trip.
 In Ubud, we took this excellent cooking class at Paon Bali Cooking School where we learned how to make classes Indonesian dishes like sate, gado-gado, and pepes ikan.
 For me, there’s no better way to learn about a new cuisine than to take a cooking class.
 It’s like looking under a cuisine’s hood.